-In this tutorial, we will explain how you can get a LAMP environment (Linux, Apache, MySQL and PHP) following a few simple steps.
-In addition, we will also teach you how to install PhpMyAdmin so you can configure and manage your databases directly from the web browser.
+In this tutorial we will explain how you can get a LAMP (Linux, Apache, MySQL and PHP) environment by following a few simple steps.
+In addition, we will also show you how to install PhpMyAdmin so that you can configure and manage your databases directly from your web browser.

-"LAMP" is composed of the following acronyms of the words "Linux", "Apache", "MySQL" and "PHP".
+"LAMP" is the acronym formed from the following words "Linux", "Apache", "MySQL" and "PHP".

-In particular, each of these initials refers to a technology that allows hosting and running web applications.
-We detail it below:
+Specifically, each of these initials refers to a technology that allows you to host and run web applications.
+Here are the details:

-The LAMP environment or "LAMP Stack " is possibly one of the most popular combinations of technologies and also used by web applications such as Wordpress and Prestashop.
+The LAMP environment or "LAMP Stack " is possibly one of the most popular technology combinations used by web applications such as WordPress and PrestaShop.

-In order to have our LAMP environment, indispensable requirement to install web applications that require these technologies, it will be necessary to have a Cloud server with Linux.
-We recommend the "Debian" or "Ubuntu" distributions.
+In order to have our LAMP environment (essential requirement to install web applications that require these technologies) it will be necessary to have a Cloud server with Linux.
+We recommend "Debian" or "Ubuntu" distributions.

-Once our Linux server is deployed, we will already have the first technology in this environment.
+Once our Linux server is deployed, we will already have the first technology of this environment.
 Next we will see how to install the rest: Apache, MySQL and PHP.

-💡 Attention: From now on this manual will assume that you have knowledge about SSH, how to execute commands from the terminal in Linux and that you are using the distribution "Ubuntu 18.04".
-Other distributions may have variations.
-Especially distributions like CentOS or RedHat.
+💡 Attention: From now on, this manual will assume that you have knowledge about SSH, about how to execute commands from the terminal in Linux and that you are using the "Ubuntu 18.04" distribution.
+Other systems may have variations, especially CentOS or RedHat.

-First, it will be advisable to ensure that all operating system packages are update.
-For this we will execute the following command with superuser permissions:
+First of all, it is advisable to ensure that all the operating system packages are up to date.
+To do this, run the following command with superuser permissions:

-During the update process, the user's intervention may be requested.
-It depends on which packages are updated and the answer will depend on each circumstance.
-In most cases, you can choose the default configuration.
+During the upgrade process, it is possible that user intervention may be requested.
+This will depend on the packages taht being upgraded and the response will depend on each circumstance.
+In most cases you will be able to opt for the default configuration.

 2. Install Apache

-In case we are asked for any type of confirmation, we should simply grant it by pressing "Y" and then space.
+In case we are asked for any kind of confirmation, we simply need to confirm by pressing "Y" and then space.

-The previous command will install and configure the Apache web server with the default parameters.
+The above command will install and configure the Apache web server with the default parameters.